 But bear in mind that interest distributions from unit trusts and open-ended investment companies are taxed at the rates for savings income - see below.

-There are four different Income Tax rates on savings income: 10 per cent, 20 per cent, 40 per cent or 45 per cent.
+There are four different Income Tax rates on savings income: 10%, 20%, 40% or 45%.
 The rate you pay depends on your overall taxable income.

 When you get your dividend you also get a voucher that shows: